UzairKhan313/tailwindcss-practice/README.md

 Tailwind CSS is a utility-first CSS framework that provides a deep set of utilities to create custom designs without leaving your HTML.
 This repository includes practice projects that demonstrate different features and techniques using Tailwind CSS.

+## Note

+In Foundamental project directory you don't need to install any dependencey there i am using tailwindcss through cdn.

 ## Projects

 1. **Project 1: Tailwind Foundamental**